marclar/henshall/deployment/puppet/README.md

     scp -r ./deployment/puppet/hubot
     puppet-master-hostname:/etc/puppet/modules/hubot

+Edit `/hubot/manifests/init.pp` and set the configuration you would like for your bot.

 On puppet child, kick off the agent (either daemonized or once off) e.g.;

     puppet agent --test